1972 West Virginia gubernatorial election

 The 1972 West Virginia gubernatorial election took place on November 7, 1972, to elect the governor of West Virginia.
 Incumbent governor Arch A. Moore, Jr. successfully ran for reelection to a second term.
-This was the first time a governor was reelected in state history.
+This was the first time a governor was reelected to a second four year term in state history, and the first time a governor had been reelected since 1872.

 Both the primaries and general election were held in the aftermath of the Buffalo Creek flood and a movement to abolish strip mining in the state.
 Democratic nominee Jay Rockefeller campaigned on a proposal to abolish strip mining entirely if elected.